S4 method for ConservationProblem,numeric

 x = seq_along(attr(rs1, "objective")),

-main = "relationship between objective values and rank"
+main = "Relationship between objective values and budget increment"

 )